searchisko/searchisko/documentation/development.md

 		mvn clean package

 in the root folder.
-Build output is a `ROOT.war` file placed in the `deployments` folder.
+Build output is a `ROOT.war` file placed in the `api/target` folder.

 The `pom.xml` file defines a few [build profiles](http://maven.apache.org/guides/introduction/introduction-to-profiles.html) used to build for different target environments (the `localhost` profile is activated by default):